 Start planning early

 Time is your greatest asset.
 In our experience, the companies that are the most successful are also the most proactive—those that enter the planning phase two years prior to their anniversary.
-Beginning a few years in advance gives ample time to research, share opinions, ask questions and analyze alternatives.
+Beginning a few years in advance gives ample time to research, share opinions, ask questions, and analyze alternatives.
 If you wait, time may become a liability, limiting both the scope of what you can do and potentially the insights needed to drive a powerful program.
 After all, finding the golden nugget from your history is often challenging and involves extensive research in your archives or records.

 On the flip side, we’ve seen companies start too early and experience what we like to call “anniversary fatigue.”
-Essentially, those involved in the anniversary campaign planning stages experience the inevitable challenges of corporate anniversaries (i.e. budget constraints, uninvested leadership, lost momentum, etc.) and burn out before they even get to the tactics and execution of their anniversary.
+Essentially, those involved in the anniversary campaign planning stages experience the inevitable challenges of corporate anniversaries (i.e. budget constraints, uninvested leadership, lost momentum, etc.) and burnout before they even get to the tactics and execution of their anniversary.
 Two years seems to be the happy medium.
 Of course, the more complex the organization, the more time you should try to build in to avoid complications.

 Focus on the future you desire

 An anniversary allows you to tell stories from your corporate heritage that demonstrate how you have continually been able to create the future.
 As we say, Start with the Future and Work Back™—first, determine what your company would like to be before you start searching for examples to get you there.
 Your search for stories should be focused on reinforcing the direction your company intends to go, rather than simply looking at where you’ve been.
-This will help determine success metrics as well as provide much-needed focus for your research and the stories you tell about your company.
+This will help determine success metrics as well as provide the much-needed focus for your research and the stories you tell about your company.

 Attend a workshop